gradle/gradle-build-action/README.md

 ### Use a dedicated workflow for dependency graph generation

-Instead of generating a dependency graph from your existing CI workflow, it's possible to create a separate dedicated workflow (or Job) that is solely intended for generating a dependency graph.
+Instead of generating a dependency graph from your existing CI workflow, it's possible to create a separate dedicated workflow (or Job) that is intended for generating a dependency graph.
-Such a workflow will still need to execute Gradle, but can do so in a way that is targeted at resolving exactly the dependencies required.
+Such a workflow will still need to execute Gradle, but can do so in a way that is targeted at resolving the specific dependencies required.

-For example, the following workflow will report only those dependencies that are part of the `runtimeClasspath` or the `my-app` project.
+For example, the following workflow will report those dependencies that are resolved in order to build the `distributionZip` for the `my-app` project.
+Test dependencies and other dependencies not required by the `distributionZip` will not be included.

 ```yaml
 jobs: